nauam/Courses/docs/api/rundeck-api.md

 Authentication tokens can be managed via the API itself.

-**Note:** as of QW Control 3.3.8, Authentication tokens are stored in secure form and are no longer retrievable.
+**Note:** as of Rundeck 3.3.8, Authentication tokens are stored in secure form and are no longer retrievable.
 Listing and getting tokens will show the token id, name and other metadata but not the token value itself.
 The token value is only available at creation time using the [POST /api/V/tokens/[USER]][POST /api/V/tokens/\[USER\]] endpoint.

-**Note:** as of QW Control 2.8, Authentication tokens are generated with a unique ID as well as a token string.
+**Note:** as of Rundeck 2.8, Authentication tokens are generated with a unique ID as well as a token string.
 Listing tokens will show the ID instead of the token string, and the ID should be used to manage the token instead of the token string itself.
-Until QW Control 3.3.7, token strings can be retrieved with the [/api/V/token/[ID]][/api/V/token/\[ID\]] endpoint.
+Until Rundeck 3.3.7, token strings can be retrieved with the [/api/V/token/[ID]][/api/V/token/\[ID\]] endpoint.

 ### List Tokens ####